-Wild Turkey 101 Proof Kentucky Straight Rye Whiskey – (reportedly) 51% rye, 37% corn, 12% barley – 101 proof – no age statement (rumor is 4-5 years) – bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY
+Wild Turkey 101 Kentucky Straight Rye Whiskey – reported mash bill: 52% rye, 36% corn, 12% barley – 101 proof – no age stated (rumored to be 4-5 years) – bottled by the Austin, Nichols Distilling Co., Lawrenceburg, KY

-Tasted neat in a Glencairn after resting about 5 minutes …
+Tasted neat in a Glencairn after a few minutes rest …

-Nose: sugar cookie dough, lemon peel, vanilla custard, fresh cut wood, a bit of Wild Turkey rickhouse funk
+Nose: sugar cookie dough, lemon peel, vanilla custard, freshly cut wood, a bit of Wild Turkey “rickhouse funk”

-Taste: sweet citrus, sharp vanilla, fresh bread, corn off the cob, baking spice, wood
+Taste: sweet citrus, sharp vanilla, fresh bread, corn on the cob, baking spice, “lively” wood

 Finish: warm, nicely paced, sweet with a touch of spice

 Overall: I can’t express how much this rye took me by surprise.
-In the realm of “barely legal” ryes, it’s no Pikesville, but to me it blows Rittenhouse Bottled-in-Bond and Sazerac (“Baby Saz”) away.
-If comparing to MGP-sourced (80-95%) ryes, like Smooth Ambler Old Scout, High West, or Bulleit, I’d say it’s better than Bulleit, but not on the same field as SAOS or HW Rendezvous Rye.
-In closing, it’s just as much the working horse rye as its bourbon cousin, Wild Turkey 101 Bourbon.
-A damn solid easy-on-the-wallet sipper, and should likely make a killer cocktail too.
-I’m giving this rye a well-deserved B-.
+In the realm of “barely legal” rye whiskeys, it’s no Pikesville Rye, but to me it blows Rittenhouse Bottled in Bond and Sazerac Rye (“Baby Saz”) away.
+If comparing to MGP-sourced (80-95%) rye, like Smooth Ambler Old Scout, High West, or Bulleit Rye, I’d say it’s better than Bulleit, but not on the same playing field as Smooth Ambler or High West (particularly Rendezvous Rye).